Tapestry Farms generously invests in the lives of refugees who resettle in the Quad-Cities.

 Resourcefulness: We understand and engage the resources available to refugees.

-Humility: We have a lot to learn about the culture and experiences of refugees.
+Humility: We have a lot to learn about the experiences of refugees.

 Hope: We long for the day when resettled families find home once again.

-Becky, who has worked in human rights, special education, and inclusion, assists clients in accessing our immigration legal services.
+Becky assists clients in accessing our immigration legal services.
 She has a master’s degree in international education and peace studies from Teachers College, Columbia University.
-After many years in New York City, Becky recently returned home to Iowa with her husband and three young children.
+After many years in New York City, Becky has returned home to Iowa with her husband and three young children.

 Qamar Haddad, urban farm specialist